camdenconrad/Faithful/README.md

 ## Main Features

 ### Progressive Upscaling
 Instead of jumping straight from 1x to 4x (which usually looks terrible), this does multiple smaller steps: 1x → 1.25x → 1.5x → 2x → 4x.
-Each step builds on the last one, and it's actually 3-5x faster than doing it all at once because the caching between steps is so effective.
+Each step builds on the last one.

 There's also a "1x mode" that just cleans up the image without making it bigger - great for fixing compression artifacts and general cleanup.